-Also known as memory sticks, the best USB drives will offer plenty of storage space despite their small size, as well as be durable enough to survive the perils of transport.
-This is great news, as you don’t want your drive failing on you the last minute and losing your important files.
+Also known as memory sticks, USB drives will offer plenty of storage space despite their small size, as well as be durable enough to survive the perils of transport.
+So, we gathered the best ones for every need and budget below.
+Unlike external SSDs or hard drives, they won’t cost you a small fortune.

-Get access to your files from anywhere with this cloud storage solution
+Backup your USB flash drive with this cloud storage solution

 If your flash drive needs demand blazing fast speeds, then one of the best USB flash drives to consider is the Patriot Supersonic Rage 2 is definitely the one for you.
 Sure, the price is high, but we were blown away with just how fast this device is.
 If you need to move around large files quickly, then this is definitely worth the cost.